Speaking

 The regulatory map of 2026

-The EU Cyber Resilience Act (CRA), U.S. Executive Order 14028 derivatives, U.S. Food and Drug Administration (FDA) premarket cybersecurity guidance, and sector specific mandates.
+The EU Cyber Resilience Act (CRA) at the center, the U.S. federal baseline that survived the 2025 EO 14144 rollback, U.S. Food and Drug Administration (FDA) premarket cybersecurity guidance, and sector specific mandates.
 What they require, what they actually mean for engineering, and how to stay ahead of the deadlines.

 Practice